Controlled Environment

 Please see the Safety Briefing for a full description of flags used at Phillip Island Ride Days.

-Get familiar with the circuit - download the Phillip Island track map!
+Get familiar with the circuit - check out the interactive Phillip Island Grand Prix Circuit track map by clicking on the image below!